Nice to see you here. Take a few minutes to skim through my story and even check out a few blog posts.

 And I trust you, the reader, will be inspired and given hope especially during tough times.
 Self-esteem, control issues, depression, addiction, codependency are topics that are close to my heart so they will fuel some of the content of my blogs.
 I’ve had to do research on these topics to have more knowledge to encourage others to walk through life’s disappointments with dignity and grace.

 Sometimes I will host guest bloggers with links to their websites.
 I hope to include some redeeming stories of people who live in God’s grace.
-A resource section is included for more information.

 What you can do